A1-0123/class-activities/6 - React/week2/day1/component-props.md

-Sure!
-I understand that you're looking for a comprehensive and beginner-friendly guide to React components and props, starting from the basics.
-Here we go:

 **React Components**

 Components are the core building blocks of a React application.
 Essentially, a React application is just a tree of components.
 Each component represents a part of the user interface.